 Our prayer guide this year focuses on unreached people groups around the world.
-Unreached groups lack enough followers of Christ and don't have resources to evangelize their own people.
+Unreached groups lack enough followers of Christ to evangelize their own people.

 You'll find these icons to the right throughout the guide giving you a visual indication of TWR's involvement with a specific people group.
 Here's a legend of what they stand for.